Italian-style Sweet and Sour Fish Salad

 When all the fish is prepared, heat most of the frying oil in a large frying pan over a medium-high heat.
 Drop in several pieces of fish and cook till golden.
 Turn carefully and cook the other side.
 Transfer to a large serving platter (don’t drain them).
 Continue frying fish, adding a little more oil if necessary (watch the heat; lower it to stop crumbs from burning if necessary).

-When all fish fillets are done, spoon over three-quarters of the marinade, ensuring each piece of fish is anointed with some of the liquid.
-Leave it to cool, then cover loosely with waxed paper or a ventilated cover.
+When all fish fillets are cooked, spoon over three-quarters of the marinade, ensuring each piece of fish is anointed with some of the liquid.
+Leave it to cool in refrigerator, covered loosely with waxed paper or a ventilated cover.
 Leave for several hours before eating.